John Hargrave: Personal life and surviving papers

 Hargrave married Ruth Clark, the daughter of the engineer William Clark on 28 November 1919.
 Their marriage produced one son although the couple were divorced in 1952.
-He remarried in 1968, his new wife being the actress Gwendoline Florence Gray.
+He remarried in 1968, his new wife being Diana, the actress Gwendolyn Florence Gray.

 John Hargrave's personal papers, including his diaries and unpublished mss., are held at the British Library of Political and Economic Science.
 His artwork, including designs for the Kibbo Kift, work as a commercial artist and family photographs are held in the Museum of London (the Kibbo Kift Collection).
 Model III of Hargrave's Automatic Navigator is held in the Science Museum.